 A distribution is the trace a process leaves behind

-There’s a shopping cart full of bouncy balls in the nosebleed seats of Levi Stadium.
-Visualize what happens when you knock it over.
+A shopping cart loaded with bouncy balls sits on the top row of the nosebleed seats at Levi Stadium.
+What happens when you kick it over?

 The balls start in one place.
 Then the collisions begin.
-One clips a seatback and kicks left.
-Another catches the lip of a stair and hops right.
-Another glances off a railing, then another ball, then another stair edge.
-Any single bounce changes very little.
-A long sequence of bounces creates spread.
+One clips a seatback and kicks left, aother catches the lip of a stair and hops right, and a third glances off a railing.
+While a single bounce changes very little, a long sequence of bounces creates spread.

 The process